-Update: ‘BYD Seal Price, Release Date & Competitors’ section updated and ‘Hong Kong’ sub-section added to ‘BYD Seal global launch.’
+Update: ‘BYD Seal Price, Release Date & Competitors’ section and ‘EU & the UK’ sub-section of ‘BYD Seal global launch’ updated.

-The BYD Seal (to be called the BYD Atto 4 overseas including Australia) is part of the brand’s ‘Ocean’ series of future EVs.
-The model will be available for purchase in select markets in the coming months.
+The BYD Seal (BYD Atto 4 in some overseas markets) is part of the brand’s ‘Ocean’ series of future EVs.
+The model will be available for purchase in more global markets in the coming months.
 Here’s everything we know about the next-gen Chinese electric sedan:

 The BYD Seal is for customers who are on the market for a high-tech mid-size electric sedan like the Tesla Model 3 but with more affordable pricing.
 It’s also an attractive option against electric SUVs like the Tang and the Yuan Plus (Atto 3) for customers who seek the comfort and driving dynamics of a sedan.
 The pricing is also such that it seems a cheaper alternative to the brand’s own mid-size electric SUV.

 The Seal may look familiar if you’ve seen the Han EV, but it wears a distinctive exterior design inspired by the BYD Ocean X concept.
 The most attractive design feature in daylight is the car’s athletic proportions, particularly the tight rear end.

 At the front, the Seal features a low hood, slim headlamps with a Renault-style C-shaped extension below it, a smooth bumper, slanted vertical side air inlets in an artistic design, and an A-shaped compact lower air intake.